 Midnighters Twists and Turns With the Best Noir Films

 Midnighters’ strength lies in its simplicity.
 Alston Ramsay has written a lean screenplay complimented by director and brother Julius Ramsay’s stripped down film-making.
-Ramsay takes that initial marital discord between Jeff and Lindsey and plants the seeds for later betrayals and twists in it.
+Ramsay takes that initial marital discord between Jeff and Lindsey and plants the seeds for later betrayals and twists.
 And Midnighters twists and turns with some of the best recent noir movies.
 To some extent, a few twists are telegraphed, but there are certainly fresh surprises in those last 15 to 20 minutes.

 Midnighters is a noir film driven by its characters’ flaws and insecurities.